tsgates/arch-wiki-markdown/wiki/Gaming.md

 There is some confusion in development as to whether the driver should be multithreading, or the program.
 In any case where they both attempt it, it causes drops in framerate and crashes.
-Examples of this include a number of modern games, and any WINE program which is running without GLSL disabled.
-To select a single core and allow only the driver to handle this process, simply use the -a 0x# flag:
+Examples of this include a number of modern games, and any Wine program which is running without GLSL disabled.
+To select a single core and allow only the driver to handle this process, simply use the -a 0x# flag, where # is the core number, e.g.:

-    bit.trip.runner -a 0x1 #Use cores 1
+    bit.trip.runner -a 0x1

+uses first core.
 Some CPUs are hyperthreaded and have only 2 or 4 cores but show up as 4 or 8, and are best accounted for:

-    bit.trip.runner -a 0x5 #Use virtual cores 0101, or 1 and 3
+    bit.trip.runner -a 0x5

+which use virtual cores 0101, or 1 and 3.

 General case